 So, what was the Roman wedding ring like?
 Well, that actually depends.
 There is some conflict on the matter.
 Pliny the Elder would have us believe that they were typically simple iron rings with no stones at all.
 Pliny, however, is likely biased.
 He opens his chapter "The Origin of Gold Rings" in volume 6 by saying this "The worst crime against mankind was committed by him who was the first to put a ring upon his fingers."
 He also writes that those who had golden rings for their work in the embassy only wore them in public, favouring an iron ring in private.
 Pliny uses that to say that engagement rings followed that iron ring custom.
 This could just be a custom limited to about Pliny's time, about 23 or 24 C.E. to around 79 C.E.
 Probably some years before and after, but how much would likely be disputed.

 That still doesn't seem right, even for Pliny's time.
 It almost doesn't seem fair to assume that the Romans would like just a plain iron ring for a wedding.
-It's probably true for the more impoverished citizens, but for the wealthy Roman elite, maybe not.
+They had fine marble statues, columns, and plenty of gold.
+So what's going on?
+The iron ring issue was probably true for the more impoverished citizens, but for the wealthy Roman elite, maybe not.
 Why should we doubt Pliny on this?
 He has a book within volume 6 that discusses precious stones and how attached some people are to them.
 This point could be disputed if one were to show that the Roman wedding wasn't greatly celebrated as a modern-day wedding.

 Whether or not Pliny was right in that they were iron only, it definitely seems that Roman wedding rings did not typically have stones.
 George Frederick Kunz in his Rings for the Finger shows a nice gold ring of 24 grams with an engraving of a proud warrior and his presumed lover.
 There were names in the ring, Dromacius and Betta.
 The ring is believed to be from the fifth century.
 In general, it seems that the Romans liked engravings over stones in their wedding rings.
-What led to the common practice of putting a stone in the ring, then?
+Over here, we love our silver and our stones.
+What led to the common practice of putting a stone in the ring, however?

 Even in the Roman times, plain iron was slowly being phased out.
 Engravings remained popular for a good few centuries.
 A Byzantine ring was found depicting what would appear to be the lovers, engraved into the ring.
 It depicts a couple facing each other, and it could be Emperor Leo I and Verina.